 No. We encourage students to delay making a decision on a project until they experience what MIBTP has to offer and differing research environments.
 However, we recognise that some students want to know what project they will do and specific project outlines give applicants an idea of the research available.
 It is also fine to nominate a research area and have in mind one or two projects you are most likely to select.
 Selection of students will be done on the basis of the academic record of the student and their potential for bioscience research.
 For industrial collaboration studentships (CASE), however; a project should be chosen at the time of application.

 We need no other documentation than that you supply to the online system.
 So, references, CV, covering letter.
 If you do not want to choose a project now, state clearly in the project page that you are applying for the MIBTP training programme and the theme you wish to apply for (Food Security/Bioenergy and Industrial Biotechnology /Molecules, Cells and Systems).

 You do need to complete the application notification form on the MIBTP website so that we know that you have applied to our programme.

-With regards to Professional Internship Placements (PIPs) and mini-projects, is it the responsibility of the student to arrange these or is support offered?
+Is it the responsibility of the student to arrange Professional Internship Placements (PIPs) and mini-projects; is support offered?

 For mini-projects and internships (PIPs) we provide a selection of projects/openings from which students choose what best suits their learning and career needs.
 However, in each case we also encourage students to make their own arrangements because by this stage in your career it is best that you develop ideas and plan your own agenda.
 We act to support and resource as needed.